stickinsect123/Number_guess/README.md

 # Number_guess
-A game where you have to guess a number withing a selected range.
+A game where you have to guess a number within a selected range.